jhbabon/git-template/README.md

 Then, you can run `git init` in any new or existing repo to copy the data.

+### pre-commit

+The hook `no-commit` prevents any commit in which the changes the flags `NOCOMMIT`, `NO-COMMIT`, `NO_COMMIT` are present.
+It is useful if you made temporary changes in the code and you don't want to commit them for whatever reason (changes for development in your machine, etc).

 ### pre-push

 The default hook given in the repo is a hook to prevent a force push against some blacklisted branches (`master` and `production` by default).